-NHS England mandates the collection of data regarding acute HD sessions and since the 19th UKRR Annual Report, data have been published for patients who received acute HD as coded by their reporting centre.
+NHS England mandates the collection of data regarding acute HD sessions.
 However, sessional HD data carry no information about whether the HD was for AKI or ESKD.
 Distinguishing between these two indications depends entirely upon the accuracy of timeline data provided by centres.

 Patients who receive acute HD are only reported if their dialysis is subsequently recoded as being for ESKD, when they fail to recover native renal function.
-Recoding to RRT is automatically applied at 90 days for individuals still on RRT, but can also be applied at any point between zero and 90 days by the reporting centre.
+Recoding to RRT is automatically applied at 90 days for individuals still on RRT, unless the centre confirms a patient was on an unusually long period of dialysis for acute renal failure, but can also be applied at any point between zero and 90 days by the reporting centre.
 Individuals who commence HD for AKI (i.e. acute HD by definition) and subsequently recover renal function or die within the first 90 days of treatment without receiving an ESKD code are the focus of a separate piece of work.